 Difficulties in assessing ages was evident in variable assessed ages.
 Moderate variability in age assessments among readers was evident by perfect agreements of less than 70% (though, agreement to within one year was more than 94%) and CVs of over 9% which are greater than the median of 7.6% that Campana (2001) reported from studies on a variety of species.
 Our observations of number of ages within a single length-class or number of length-classes within a single age (for otoliths) were similar to those found by Weisel et al. (1973) for length-classes within an age, but higher than that of Eschmeyer and Bailey (1955) and McCart (1963) for both measures (for scales).

 Ages assessed from otoliths were generally higher than ages assessed from scales.
+In 2000, Zemlak and McPhail (2004), reported that the first year’s annulus did not show on many scales, and using both scales and otoliths for aging structures, concluded that scales generally underestimated age in juveniles and adults.
 However, if one year was added to the scale ages to account for apparent missing or non-detectable fist annulus then the mean scale age was not different from the otolith until after an otolith age of five.
 Thus, if future research can rectify the issue related to the first annulus on scales, then scales and otoliths could be used interchangeably for Pygmy Whitefish as old as age-5.
 Furthermore, given the lack of old fish and the great variability in ages from otoliths, using scales for all fish, assuming that the first annulus issue is resolved, would likely result in very minor differences in metrics derived from ages for Pygmy Whitefish.

 The life history metrics we examined in this paper appear to have changed little from Eschmeyer and Bailey (1955) descriptionsin 1952-53.
 Our fish had a slightly longer maximum size, a similar pattern with males more prevalent at younger ages and females at older ages, and similar growth rates (Table 3).
 In addition, we documented a difference in mean length-at-age for Pygmy Whitefish after age-4, which is consistent with observations made for other populations across North America (Eschmeyer and Bailey 1955; Heard and Hartman 1965; Mackay 2000; McCart 1963; Weisel and Dillon 1954; Zemlak and McPhail 2006).
 Our results suggest, however, that Pygmy Whitefish in Lake Superior live to an older age than previously thought.
 This observation is likely a result of our use of otoliths to assess age and should be treated as a provisional conclusion until otolith ages can be validated.